 Between July 2018 and March 2019, I worked for a health-related NGO in the outskirts of Paris, which provides psychological support to disadvantaged people suffering from chronic illness.

-I am trilingual: in my clinical and counselling work I use English, French and Hungarian (I also speak some Spanish and German).
+I am trilingual: in my clinical and counselling work I use English, French and Hungarian (the latter one being my mother tongue).
+I also speak some Spanish and German.
 Before training to become a Clinical Psychologist, I worked in the communications sector in Budapest, Hungary for 6 years and I have been working as a translator since 2000.

 Before moving to the South of France, I had my private practice in the Paris region, just by the Chateau de Vincennes.

 Working with cancer patients and other chronically ill patients in an area of high social deprivation, in the northern banlieue of Paris.
 Predominantly individuals with an immigration background.